openzipkin/brave/instrumentation/dubbo/README.md

 # brave-instrumentation-dubbo
-This is a tracing filter for RPC providers and consumers in [Apache Dubbo 2.7+](http://dubbo.apache.org/en-us/docs/dev/impls/filter.html)
+This is a tracing filter for RPC providers and consumers in Apache Dubbo3

 When used on a consumer, `TracingFilter` adds trace state as attachments to outgoing requests.
 When a provider, it extracts trace state from